ouspg/CryptoCourse/Week7Exercises/README.md

 As you recall from the lectures, you should always use a safe prime (i.e. prime p, where (p-1)/2 is also a prime) with DH key exchange.
 Let's see what happens when you deal with a **very** unsafe prime.
 You can also check the page 215 from the course book.
 Also page 176 can contain some helpful hints.

-You are given a large [a prime number](t2_files/unsafe_p.txt) and a [generator](t2_files/generator.txt) of the group Z_p.
+You are given a large [prime number](t2_files/unsafe_p.txt) and a [generator](t2_files/generator.txt) of the group Z_p.
 Unfortunately, the prime p is very unsafe (i.e. p-1 has a lot of small factors).
 This means that it is possible that you end up in a small subgroup with your shared secret with Alice.

 Alice has sent you her [public share](t2_files/unsafe_ga.txt) of the DH protocol.